 - you are eligible for a disability premium

-- you are 25 or over, have been in homeless accommodation for more than 3 months, and have accepted support services to help you resettle
+- you are aged under 35, have been in homeless accommodation for more than 3 months, and have accepted support services to help you resettle

 - you are 25 or over and are under Multi Agency Public Protection Arrangements after leaving prison

-- you are a care leaver aged 22 or under
+- you are a care leaver aged under 25

 You might have to pay a small amount towards the rent yourself even if your rent is no higher than your LHA and you get the maximum amount of Housing Benefit possible.